 How SonicJS Uses Cloudflare D1 at the Edge

-A deep dive into the SonicJS D1 database layer โ how Drizzle schemas, prepared statements, KV caching, and read replicas combine into an edge-native CMS data layer.
+A deep dive into the SonicJS D1 database layer โ how the Document Model, prepared statements, KV caching, and read replicas combine into an edge-native CMS data layer. (v2 history included.)

 How SonicJS Uses Cloudflare D1 at the Edge

 TL;DR โ SonicJS runs on Cloudflare D1, a serverless SQLite database deployed across Cloudflare's global network.
-The schema is defined in Drizzle ORM (packages/core/src/db/schema.ts), migrations are version-controlled SQL files bundled at build time, and hot reads are layered behind a Cloudflare KV cache for sub-10ms global latency.
-The result is a relational CMS data layer with no connection pools, no cold starts, and no database servers to manage.
+In v3, content is stored in the Document Model (5 tables, raw SQL via DocumentRepository/DocumentsService).
+Drizzle ORM is used only for auth tables.
+Migrations are version-controlled SQL files bundled at build time, and hot reads are layered behind a Cloudflare KV cache for sub-10ms global latency.

 Key Stats: